Ursprung Pass & Germany Border Crossing

 Confirm road conditions and weather from official sources near your travel time.
 With prep for mountain driving and rare checks, you tackle this scenic pass and continue through alpine valleys on both sides.
 Safe travels.

-See other crossings between Austria and Bavaria
+See other crossings between Austria and Germany

-See other crossings between Austria and Bavaria
+See other crossings between Austria and Germany

 0.0